Do you want to go winter camping in Ontario?

 From your campground enjoy 33 kilometres of groomed cross-country ski trails and snowshoe the scenic trails of Killarney.
 Warm your bones at the Winter Warm-Up Hut at the day-use area.
 Those more experienced may enjoy the serenity of the Collins Inlet Trail looping 14.3 kilometres through open fields, mature pine forests, and breathtaking landscapes.

 North East Ontario

 Conveniently located just 50 kilometres northwest of Sudbury along Hwy 114, Windy Lake is open all year.
 Visitors to the park can stay overnight at one of 93 drive-in sites close to large comfort stations with flush toilets, hot showers, change tables, laundry facilities, and drinking taps.
-There are 7 walk-in sites available for more of a backcountry experience, and 2 large group campsites each with their own fire pits, bathrooms, picnic shelter, water tap, and BBQ.
+There are seven walk-in sites available for more of a backcountry experience, and two large group campsites each with their own fire pits, bathrooms, picnic shelter, water tap, and BBQ.
 Book your trip in one of the campground’s four heated, fully equipped yurts tucked away on existing campsites.

 During winter the park offers some of the best snowshoeing and cross-country skiing in the region, with a ski chalet open on weekends.
 There are 15 kilometres of professionally groomed trails both for classic and skate skis, meaning beginners and experts alike can enjoy what this park has to offer.
 This area is also well known for excellent fishing.

 Algonquin Provincial Park

 Algonquin Park/Almaguin Highlands/Muskoka/Parry Sound